It’s Party Time!

 For further information please reach out to the EPC at firstname.lastname@example.org.

-Our Fall Clean-Up has been scheduled for Friday, October 9th through Sunday, October 18th.
-Here are all of the details again, if you need them:
+Our Fall Clean-Up has been scheduled for Friday, October 6th through Sunday, October 15th.
+Here are all of the details, if you don’t know how this works:

 WHAT: Our spring and fall clean-ups are your opportunity to do a little yard work without having to worry about what to do with the debris.
 We will set up 5 collection areas throughout the neighborhood where you can discard your leftover plant material and other woody debris, and we’ll dispose of it for you.